microsoft/TypeScript-wiki/Breaking-Changes.md

 }
 ```

 Alternatively, you can re-declare your enum to have a non-trivial initializer so that any number is both assignable and comparable to that enum.
+This may be useful if the intent is for the enum to specify a few well-known values.

 ```ts
 enum E {